Flight disruptions cascade across US after computer outage

-NEW YORK (AP) — Thousands of flight delays and cancellations rippled across the U.S. early Wednesday after computer outage led to a grounding order for all departing aircraft by the Federal Aviation Administration.

-The FAA is working to restore what is known as the Notice to Air Missions System.
+The White House initially said that there was no evidence of a cyberattack behind the outage that ruined travel plans for millions of passengers.
+President Joe Biden said Wednesday morning that he’s directed the Department of Transportation to investigate.

+Whatever the cause, the outage revealed how dependent the world's largest economy is on air travel, and how dependent air travel is on an antiquated computer system called the Notice to Air Missions System, or NOTAM.

-Before commencing a flight, pilots are required to consult NOTAMs, or Notices to Air Missions, which list potential adverse impacts on flights, from runway construction to the potential for icing.
-The system used to be telephone-based, with pilots calling dedicated flight service stations for the information, but has now moved online.
+Before commencing a flight, pilots are required to consult NOTAMs, which list potential adverse impacts on flights, from runway construction to the potential for icing.
+The system used to be telephone-based, with pilots calling dedicated flight service stations for the information, but has moved online.

-While the White House initially said that there is no evidence of a cyberattack, President Joe Biden said “we don’t know” and told reporters that he’s directed the Department of Transportation to investigate the cause of the disruption.

-The stop order was lifted just before 9 a.m., but delays and cancellations are expected to snowball.
-Departure gates at major airports are filled with aircraft that had been ordered grounded for hours.
+The NOTAM system broke down late Tuesday, leading to more than 1,000 flight cancellations and more than 6,000 delayed flights by 11 a.m.
+Wednesday, according to the flight tracking website FlightAware.

+The chaos is expected to grow as backups compound.
 More than 21,000 flights were scheduled to take off in the U.S. today, mostly domestic trips, and about 1,840 international flights expected to fly to the U.S., according to aviation data firm Cirium.

+Longtime aviation insiders could not recall an outage of such magnitude caused by a technology breakdown.
+Some compared it to the nationwide shutdown of airspace after the terror attacks of September 2001.

+“Periodically there have been local issues here or there, but this is pretty significant historically,” said Tim Campbell, a former senior vice president of air operations at American Airlines and now a consultant in Minneapolis.

+According to FAA advisories, the NOTAM system failed at 8:28 p.m.
+Eastern on Tuesday preventing new or amended notices from being distributed to pilots.
+The FAA resorted to a telephone hotline to keep departures flying overnight, but as daytime traffic picked up it overwhelmed the telephone backup system.

-The stop order by the FAA impacted almost all flights of shippers and passenger airlines.
+The FAA ordered all departing flights grounded early Wednesday morning, affecting all passenger and shipping flights.

-Some medical flights could get clearance and the outage did not impact any military operations or the mobility of U.S. defense forces.
+Some medical flights could get clearance and the outage did not impact any military operations or mobility.

-Biden addressed the FAA issue Wednesday before leaving the White House to accompany his wife to a medical procedure at Walter Reed National Military Medical Center outside of Washington.
-He said he had just been briefed by Transportation Secretary Pete Buttigieg, who told him they still had not identified what went wrong.

 Julia Macpherson was on a United Airlines flight from Sydney to Los Angeles on Wednesday when she learned of possible delays.